MT-1750/AI-Photographer/README.md

             analyzeChatText.textContent = 'Analyzing...';

             const finalPrompt = `You are a professional photo editor and AI assistant.
 The user wants to apply the following editing style: "${prompt}".
-Based on the image, provide a concise, detailed, and professional list of Lightroom-style editing suggestions with specific numerical values for a user to follow.
-Focus on the main editing sliders (Exposure, Contrast, Highlights, Shadows, Whites, Blacks, Saturation, Vibrance, Temperature, Tint, Clarity, Dehaze).
+Based on the image, provide a highly detailed list of Lightroom-style editing suggestions with specific numerical values for a user to follow.
+Focus on all main editing sliders (Exposure, Contrast, Highlights, Shadows, Whites, Blacks, Texture, Clarity, Dehaze, Vibrance, Saturation, Temperature, Tint, Sharpening, Noise Reduction).
+For each adjustment, provide a brief, one-sentence explanation of its purpose.
 Provide the suggestions in a clear, bulleted format.
 For example:
-- Exposure: +0.7
+- Exposure: +0.7 (Increases overall image brightness to better showcase details).
-- Contrast: -10
+- Contrast: -10 (Reduces the difference between light and dark tones for a softer look).
-- Saturation: +15
-- Temperature: +10
-- Clarity: +5`;
+- Highlights: -20 (Recovers detail in bright areas).`;

             await processAIRequest(finalPrompt);
         }